 Despite the challenges of finding an effective way to control fire ants, there is a solution that is cost-effective, non-toxic, and environmentally friendly.
 Joshua King, Ph.D., an entomologist and associate professor from the University of Central Florida, has created a system that utilizes large amounts of hot water.
 The water is heated on demand at a temperature of 150°F or higher and applied to ant colonies via a pressure wash wand, immediately killing the ants.
 This device can provide short and long-term control of fire ants or other ground-dwelling insects such as termites, wasps, and yellow jackets, over hectares of land.
-You can read more in our Faculty Feature about how King used this device last summer in efforts to protect sea turtle hatchlings from fire ants in St. Petersburg, Florida.

 In addition to larger sections of land, such as beaches or pasture land, this method can also be used for smaller scale applications, such as your backyard.
 Currently available methods involve chemically treating the fire ant mound or using broadcast baits.
 However, chemical treatments eradicate most, not all, of the ants in the colony, and a new colony could crop up within a few week; and broadcast baits can take months to eliminate a colony.
 King’s method is more potent and kills the ants instantaneously.